cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Then let each party send an authenticator tag Ta, Tb that is calculated over the protocol message that it has sent previously.
 I.e. let party A calculate its transmitted authentication code Ta = MAC(mac\_key, MSGa) and let party B calculate its transmitted authentication code Tb as Tb = MAC(mac\_key, MSGb).

+- Let the receiving party check the remote authentication tag for the correct value and abort in case that it's incorrect.

 ## Sampling of scalars